pammacdotnet/TypstPaper/paper.typ

     )
   },
   kind: image,
-  caption: [Example of a Kanban board made with the Kanban package],
+  caption: [Example of a kanban board made with the #Kantan package],
   placement: none,
 ) <fig:kanban>